moxystudio/next-webpack-oneof/README.md

 This, in effect, changes how to think about loader rules as **the order of rules becomes of imperative importance**.

 In `Next.js` you can use function composition to bundle together multiple operations on your webpack configuration.
 Given the nature of function composition, the order of execution is inverse to the nesting degree of each function call.
-As it concerns this plugin, because you always want this plugin to be the last function to be called, **it must be the topmost function in your composition** to guarantee that it has access on all loader rules in your project.
+As it concerns this plugin, because you always want this plugin to be the last function to be called, **it must be the topmost function in your composition** to guarantee that it has access to all loader rules in your project.

 ## Usage